%20(5).png)

 - Use the slow playback option of the tools so that you can catch fast speech.

-- Pay attention to correct punctuation, paragraphing and speaker labels.
+- Pay attention to correct punctuation, paragraphing, and speaker labels.

 Common Mistakes to Avoid While Transcribing Audio